-Network performance monitoring enables constant monitoring and adjustment to ensure the policies being set meet the needs of the business.
-For the foreseeable future traffic-shaping will continue to play a significant role in how well your network performs.
+Network performance monitoring enables constant monitoring and adjustment to ensure the policies being set to meet the needs of the business.
+For the foreseeable future, traffic-shaping will continue to play a significant role in how well your network performs.

 Poor Capacity Planning Results in Insufficient Bandwidth

 The purpose of Bandwidth and Capacity Planning is to ensure that the network has sufficient capacity to carry and transmit the traffic the organization is creating and consuming.
 The capacity planning process often resembles a mystic art because network administrators have to tread a fine line between managing costs and budgets, accounting for the lead time required to provision new bandwidth, and anticipating the demands any new IT initiatives will add, all while ensuring that the organization doesn’t grind to a halt.

 Getting a handle on this process usually starts with reports, lots and lots and lots of reports from across the network.
 Bandwidth issues can crop up anywhere within the network and network administrators need to know where the dangers lie in order to plan accordingly.
 Additionally, these reports must be run at repeating intervals in order to track historical trends.
 Being able to view a historical playback of bandwidth usage can also help in understanding unusual spikes or dips in traffic.

 Finally, communication throughout the organization helps with understanding where the business and its IT is headed.
 This contributes to IT being a key stakeholder in ensuring the future and strategic success of the organization.

 Bandwidth and Capacity Planning Didn’t Consider Peak Traffic Loads